 - To be eligible and register for the MI-IP Series, applicants are required to first complete either (1) an Intro to MI live virtual or face-to-face training offered by the PSATTC or (2) the 4-hour, free self-paced, online course Tour of MI: An Interprofessional Road Map for Behavior Change and submit the electronic copy of your certificate of completion from either of these trainings during the registration process

-- Attend a live one-hour Orientation on July 30 (refer to chart above for scheduled dates/times in your time zone)
+- Attend a live 1-hour Orientation on March 30 (refer to chart above for scheduled dates/times in your time zone)

-- Participate in a 8-week online learning community: 1.5 hours sessions on scheduled series days/time and complete 1.0 hour of weekly learning activities
+- Participate in an 8-week online learning community: 1.5 hours sessions on scheduled series days/time and complete 1.0 hour of weekly learning activities

 - Access to appropriate technology to utilize online videoconferencing platform (i.e., an internet connection, built-in or USB webcam, laptop/tablet, built-in/USB/Bluetooth speakers and microphone)